Simone Fautario

-Primo con il Como (2015) il secondo con il Pisa (2016).
+Simone Fautario (born 12 February 1987) is an Italian football and former left-back, currently in charge of the Under-18 team of Inter Milan.

 Career

 He joined Inter since 1998 from U.S. Nuovo Calcio Milano.
-He played few pre-season friendly matches, and made his first team debut against F.C.
-Messina Peloro, 29 November 2006, a Coppa Italia match.
+He played a few pre-season friendly matches and made his first team debut against Messina on 29 November 2006, a Coppa Italia match.

 He spent the 2007–08 season on loan to Serie C1 clubs Pro Sesto (from September to December) and Pistoiese (from January to June).
 In July 2008, Inter confirmed to have extended his loan to Pistoiese, also announcing the Tuscan club have an option to make the deal permanent.
 On July 13, 2009, Internazionale confirmed that Fautario would spend the 2009–10 season with Serie B club Grosseto on a co-ownership deal, for a peppercorn fee of €500.

-In June 2010, Inter bought him back and re-sold him to Calcio Como in another co-ownership deal, for €500.
-He played first 3 matches as starting left back (2 Coppa Italia and 1 at domestic league), however after sent off in the league, he was putted on the bench, as Rosario Licata's backup.
-That season he only made 10 starts in the league.
+In June 2010, Inter repurchased him and re-sold him to Calcio Como in another co-ownership deal for €500.
+He played first three matches as starting left back (2 Coppa Italia and one at domestic league), however after sent off in the league, he was put on the bench, as Rosario Licata's backup.
+That season, he only made ten starts in the league.

 On 26 August 2011 he left for Frosinone as part of the deal that Diogo Tavares moved to opposite direction.